epinio/docs/docs/troubleshooting/minio.md

 ## Expose Minio console web interface

-Simplest way to access internal Minio service is by using a web browser.
-Copy the block below and paste it to the terminal with configured access to your kubernetes cluster.
+The simplest way to access Epinio's internal Minio service is by using a web browser.
+Copy the block below and paste it to a terminal which is configured to have access to your kubernetes cluster.

 ```bash
 kubectl expose pod minio-0 -n epinio --name epinio-console-np --port=9001 --type=NodePort